earthly/earthly/docs/earthfile/earthfile.md

 ##### `--id <cache-id>`

-The cache ID for unsafe/cross-earthfiles caches.
+The cache ID for a shared cache volume to be used across other targets or Earthfiles.

 ## LOCALLY